biel4s/slamdunk/README.md

 - Add sort function to players page
 - Add past games to schedule page
 - Add filtring news per league
+- Fix news on main page - should open news tab at the top of page